-For a person to have a depression diagnosis, they must have symptoms of the condition for at least two weeks.
+For a person to have depression, a major depressive disorder or related diagnosis, they must exhibit signs depression symptoms for at least two weeks.
 There are many kinds of depression; however, the signs are similar for each type, though there are variations in symptoms.
 Before you seek treatment, first it’s important to recognize the signs of depression.

 Signs of Depression

-Here are some common symptoms of depression:
+The following are some common symptoms of depression:

 - A consistent feeling of sadness and low mood